0xsyr0/dittobytes/README.md

         A hello world requires printing to the console, thus requiring an OS API call to e.g. <code>puts</code>.
 This is OS specific.
 For example, for Windows it would require loading <code>KERNEL32.dll</code>, ultimately resolving <code>LoadLibraryA</code> and <code>GetProcAddress</code>.
 With these two functions resolved, you can then load any function address, such as the address of <code>puts</code>.
     </p>
     <p>
-        An example would become quite large, thus for now I'd like to forward you to <a href="https://github.com/tijme/relocatable">Relocatable</a>.
-This is a Position Independent Code (PIC) which pops a message box and calculator as example.
+        An example would become quite large, thus for now I'd like to forward you to <a href="https://github.com/tijme/dittobytes/blob/master/tests/win/amd64/1_functional_specific_api_call.c">this</a> feature test file.
+It is a Position Independent Code (PIC) for Windows AMD64 which pops a calculator as example.
     </p>
     <hr>
 </details>